nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ### Startup and shutdown

-When the add-on loads, it performs three things:
+When the add-on loads, it performs four things:

 1. Enables tracking of missing UIA events.
 For example, until May 2017, controller for event (an event fired by a control that depends on another control such as an edit field with search suggestions) wasn't available in NVDA screen reader, but search suggestion announcement was made possible as this add-on added this event.
+2. Extends or replaces NVDA's UIA support subsystem if NVDA does not come with support for newer UIA interfaces.
+This is the case for notification event which NVDA natively does not support yet.
-2. Adds user interface elements for this add-on, specifically add-on settings.
+3. Adds user interface elements for this add-on, specifically add-on settings.
-3. Checks for add-on updates if told to do so.
+4. Checks for add-on updates if told to do so.

 The only thing done at shutdown is terminating the update check facility and removing user interface elements.